-All riders must wear a personal flotation device (PFD) that is approved by the appropriate authorities and suitable for personal watercraft use.
+Wear a personal flotation device (PFD).
+All riders must wear an authorityapproved PFD that is suitable for personal watercraft use.

 Wear protective clothing.
 Severe internal injuries can occur if water is forced into body cavities as a result of falling into water or being near the jet thrust nozzle.
 Normal swimwear does not adequately protect against forceful water entry into rectum or vagina.
 All riders must wear a wetsuit bottom or clothing that provides equivalent protection.
 Such clothing includes thick, tightly woven, sturdy and snug-fitting apparel such as denim, but does not include spandex or similar fabrics, like those used in bicycle shorts.